Pth3G/Dashboard-In-React-School-Project/README.md

-# React WIN21 Assignment One
+# React School project Assignment One

 ## Create a new React project (using either JavaScript or TypeScript)